Soybean oil is a commercial cooking oil used in a large number of fast food and ultra-processed food products.

 Look around, and it’s clear to see that Western society has an obesity problem.

-Some people lay the blame for this on red meat and animal fat, which is total nonsense;
+Some people lay the blame for this on red meat and animal fat, but the data does not support this.

-However, if we are looking for a possible dietary villain, then soybean oil consumption has grown by a huge magnitude.
+However, if we are looking for a possible dietary villain, then soybean oil consumption has grown by a significant magnitude.